yajrendrag/unmanic-plugins/source/keep_only_video_and_audio_streams/description.md

 video_file.mkv, and has eng and spa subtitles, the subtitle files will be name video_file.eng.srt and video_file.spa.srt.
 If any subtitle stream does not have a language code, the language code in the name will be replaced by the absolute stream number, e.g. if the 4th stream in the file is a subtitle with no language code it will be saved as video_file.3.srt (ffmpeg numbers streams starting at 0).
+---
+### Installation Notes
+This plugin uses init.d folder to install plugin.
+After installing the plugin you will notice an error in the unmanic.log file about being unable to locate ffsubsync.
+This is normal given the installation method.
+After installing the plugin, restart the unmanic container.
+If however, your unmanic installation is pip installed on bare metal, then you can avoid this step by doing pip install ffsubsync before installing the plugin.